team-ethernet/contiki/apps/senml/README.md

 Maximum int value and string length is 65535 in CBOR formatter (can be extended if needed).

-Note: When using JSON format, floating point numbers are printed with a precision of 9.
-This can result in truncation errors and small differences between platforms.
+Note: When using JSON format, floating point numbers are printed using `%g` format with a precision of 6 digits.
+This can result in rounding errors.

 ### Macros
 ```c